-Music of the 21st Century: Christopher Theofanidis
+Music of the 21st Century: Bright Sheng

 Music of the 21st Century is an annual residency that brings some of the world’s most outstanding composers to the DePauw University School of Music.
-It provides students and faculty members a special opportunity for personal interaction with these composers to study, perform, and share with our audiences the music of our time.
+It provides students and faculty members a special opportunity for personal interaction with these composers to study, perform and share with our audiences the music of our time.
 This five-day residency is generously underwritten by Robert A. Schmidt (’69) and Margaret Sheridan Schmidt (’69).

 Bright Sheng | Feb.
 25 – Mar.
 1, 2019